AsteroidOS/ragnaroek/README.md

 Testing of new devices is always appreciated!
 Just remember that bricking is always a possibility.

+**Attention:** Currently the GUI and flashing via USB instead of Wifi is not supported.

 ## Usage

 The CLI's arguments may change frequently, as it's under very active development.
 Therefore, they're not documented in this README.
 Instead, look at the tool's help output: